-Table of Content
+Table of Contents

 What is Ninjutsu?

-Ninjutsu is an art used by ninjas for espionage, sabotage, assassination, and other purposes.
+Ninjutsu is an art used by Ninjas for espionage, sabotage, assassination, and other purposes.
 This art requires a lot of wisdom in various other martial arts, discipline, good management, and discretion.

-The word Ninjutsu [忍術] comes from the ideogram [忍] which means resistance, patience, and self-restraint, along with the ideogram [術] which means art, techniques, skills, means, and tricks.
+The word Ninjutsu [忍術] comes from the ideogram [忍] which means resistance, patience, and self-restraint along with the ideogram [術] which means art, techniques, skills, means, and tricks.
 Ninja [忍者] is the person trained in Ninjutsu.

-The Fundamentals of Ninjutsu
+The fundamentals of ninjutsu

-Virtues, rules, secrets and ninja norms
+Ninja virtues, rules, secrets, and norms

 Ninjas follow 7 virtues which are:

-- YU - Bravery and heroic urge;
+- YU – Bravery and heroic impulse;

 - JIN – Love for the universe and benevolence for humanity;